 How to select the best touchscreen LCD monitor for your application

-By Herb Ruterschmidt TRU-Vu Monitors Inc.
+September 2, 2011 by Herb Ruterschmidt TRU-Vu Monitors Inc.

 Touchscreen monitors are everywhere.
 The great thing about them is that they are extremely easy to use.
 A touchscreen functions like an invisible keyboard, but it displays only as much data and button choices as users need to complete a task.
 That explains their popularity in devices from ATMs to mall kiosks and hospital operating rooms to complex industrial machinery.

 The most important decision in selecting the best touchscreen monitor for your application will be the type of touchscreen technology to use.
 There are several types, each with its own advantages and disadvantages.
 The three most common types include:

 • Resistive technology

 A resistive touchscreen monitor is composed of a glass panel covered with thin conductive and resistive metallic layers, separated by a thin space.
 When a user touches the screen, the two layers touch at that point.
 The computer detects the change in the electrical field and calculates the touch point.

 Resistive touchscreens are generally the most affordable, but they only offer approximately 75 to 80 percent image clarity.
 The touch can be activated with nearly any type of object (stylus, gloved finger, etc.), but the outer surface can be damaged with sharp objects.
 Resistive touchscreen panels are not affected by dust or water on the surface; they are the most common type used today.